NextronSystems/asgard-manual/upgrade/index.rst

     please perform the steps in :ref:`upgrade/upgrade:management center upgrade` carefully to install the latest version of the updater.

-    For information regarding the issue, please see the KB entry :ref:`issues/issues:amc#007: curl: (58) could not load pem client certificate`.
+    For remediation please see our `Knowledge Base <https://support.nextron-systems.com/>`_.

 .. toctree::
     :caption: Contents